kamilczerw/revolut-devops-test/README.md

 By default, the application will store the data in the `.local/data` directory, relative to the application working directory.
 To change the storage directory, use the `--data-dir` cli option or the `REVOLUT_DATA_DIR` environment variable.

+## Observability

+The application provides the following observability features:

+- **Logging** - Logs are written to the standard output and can be formatted as `text` or `json`.
+The default format is `text`.
+It is recommended to use the `json` format for structured logs when running the application in the cloud for better integration with the observability tools.
+- **Metrics** - The application exposes the Prometheus metrics on the `/metrics` endpoint served on `4300` port by default.
+- **Tracing** - The application supports a simple MDC-based tracing mechanism.
+  The trace ID is generated for each request and can be found in the logs.
+  Additionally, the trace ID can be passed in the `X-Request-ID` header to propagate the trace ID between the services.